pinnaclepaul007/Human-Data-Revolution/README.md

 The genetic code encoded within our DNA is a fundamental form of biological data, containing the instructions that govern living organisms' development, functioning, and inheritance.
 DNA is a complex and highly organised code that carries hereditary information passed from generation to generation.
 It serves as a molecular blueprint, encoding the instructions for synthesising proteins and regulating various cellular processes.

-In the age of data, humans can be viewed as a data repository.
+Conclusively, there are other areas where data has influenced our endeavours that are not captured in this article.
+However, in the age of data, humans can be viewed as data repositories that span every aspect of life.
 Recognising the depth of our data chain opens new avenues for exploring the human experience and underscores the interconnectedness of data in shaping our past, present, and future.

+Thank you for reading through.
+I hope you find this piece worth reading and insightful.
+You can reach me on Twitter [@pinnacle_paul](https://twitter.com/pinnacle_paul) and LinkedIn [@PaulAderounmu](https://www.linkedin.com/in/pauladerounmu)